 When you play character roles, is there any specific method or technique you use?
 Maybe ‘The Method’?

-Are there any certain scenes in particular which are difficult to play for you?
+Are there any certain scenes in particular that you find difficult to play?

 How did you get involved in “D’Ardennen,” another major Flemish film production, with you in a small part for a change?
 [This film will represent Belgium at the next Academy Award ceremonies for a nomination in the foreign-language category.]

 It was only two days of work, so I had to put all I possibly could into those few scenes.
 With such a limited amount of time available, you have to be very open for the ideas and impulses of the director and your co-actors, and at the same time there’s the adrenaline to make it work as good as you can.
 So you have to find the right balance.
 Even though it was a small part, it was a great opportunity and you have to say without any hesitation, ‘Okay, now it’s my turn for these few minutes and I will go for it all the way.’

 What was the response like at the Venice Film Festival when “King of the Belgians” was shown there?

 I didn’t know what to expect.
 We arrived there the day before the film was shown; that day, there were two industry screenings and the film got nothing but good reviews.
 The following day, during the public screening, the theater was packed with 1,400 people.
 The entire audience applauded a couple of times during some crucial scenes, and when the screening was over, we could hardly stand up because of the enormous standing ovation we got.
 The film was the buzz at the Festival, and it got great reviews both in Variety and The Hollywood Reporter.

 Film Festival Oostende, Ostend (Belgium)

 The trailer of “Everybody Happy”